 - During the Secession Wars, Gaea was easily reachable from Tanith -- unlike to the trip from Tanith to Sparta, which was long and dangerous (WWII 219).
 This suggests that Gaea is close to Tanith.

-The following worlds are a medium distance from Earth.
+The following worlds are a moderate distance from Earth (three to six months away).
 All of them were settled during the 21st century.

 - Sparta is five jumps from Tanith (see the map above).
 Travel time from Tanith to Sparta is five months (WWI[2nd] 60).